rclone/rclone/docs/content/drive.md

 2. Select a project or create a new project.

-3. Under Overview, Google APIs, Google Apps APIs, click "Drive API", then "Enable".
+3. Under "ENABLE APIS AND SERVICES" search for "Drive", and enable the then "Google Drive API".

-4. Click "Credentials" in the left-side panel (not "Go to credentials", which opens the wizard), then "Create credentials", then "OAuth client ID".
+4. Click "Credentials" in the left-side panel (not "Create credentials", which opens the wizard), then "Create credentials", then "OAuth client ID".
 It will prompt you to set the OAuth consent screen product name, if you haven't set one already.